What is a Peer Tutor?

 Who Can Benefit?

-*Anyone: Tutors, Students, Teachers, Guidance Counselors, Parents
+Anyone! – Tutors, Students, Teachers, Guidance Counselors, Parents

 Prior learning includes the knowledge and skills that students have acquired, in both formal and informal ways, outside secondary school.
 Where such learning has occurred outside Ontario classrooms, students enrolled in Ontario secondary schools and inspected private schools may have their skills and knowledge evaluated against the expectations outlined in provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
 This formal evaluation and accreditation process involves two components: equivalency and challenge.
 Equivalency involves the assessment of credentials from other jurisdictions for placement purposes.
-The challenge process refers to the process whereby students’ prior learning is assessed for the purpose of granting credit.
-Only Grade 10-12 courses that are offered by the Rainbow District School Board may be challenged.
-For more information regarding this process students are advised to refer to the PLAR pamphlet found in the school’s guidance office.
+The challenge process refers to the process whereby students’ prior learning is assessed for the purpose of granting credit(s).
+Only Grades 10 to 12 courses that are offered by the Rainbow District School Board may be challenged.
+Interested students should contact their Principal before the end of December.